Planning ahead

 End-of-Life Planning Checklist for Florida Residents

-A complete end-of-life plan in Florida requires six categories of preparation: healthcare documents, financial and legal instruments, beneficiary designations, digital account access, funeral preferences, and Florida-specific protections like homestead and the elective share.
-This guide walks through each one with the exact legal requirements.
+A Florida end-of-life plan needs healthcare documents, financial authority, beneficiary designations, digital account access, funeral preferences, and state-specific protections like homestead and the elective share.

 Part 1: Healthcare Documents